Bali is a dream destination. This guide will show you how to explore Bali on a Budget.

 The local food is amazing and you will want to eat a lot of it.
 It is cheaper and perfect if you travel to Bali on a budget.
 But if you also want to see the expat side of Bali, you should check out other restaurants.
 There are several amazing international restaurants in Canggu and Ubud.

 Airport Transport: 230K IDR

-Upon arrival I did not get a sim card right away and therefore I had to rely on the airport wifi to order my transport to Canggu.
+Upon arrival, I did not get a sim card right away and therefore I had to rely on the airport wifi to order my transport to Canggu.
 But the drivers kept canceling the trips as I never got their messages and was therefore unable to answer in any way.
-Eventually I just thought ‘damn it’ and took a way to expensive taxi.
-The way back to the airport was the exact same route and it only cost my 53% of the price I paid upon my arrival on Bali.
+Eventually, I just thought ‘damn it’ and took a taxi that was way too expensive.
+The way back to the airport was the exact same route and it only cost me 53% of the price I paid upon my arrival in Bali.